-Tip Put your small scrap paper items and shredded paper in a brown paper bag before placing in the cart.
+Tip Put your small scrap paper items and shredded paper in a brown paper bag or box before placing in the cart.
 This will help reduce litter when the cart is emptied on windy days.

 - Rigid plastic nursery plant pots – 4 inches across or larger